 Though the human body is capable of incredible feats, it’s far from infallible.
 Most people will experience, in their lifetimes, some form of oral surgery.
 Studies have shown that it’s very important to correct problems related to tooth alignment, tooth decay or complications with the jaw as soon as possible.
 Many routine procedures can be done quickly and painlessly, allowing the patient to continue having a beautiful, healthy smile.
 Some procedures, however, are more complex and require the right combination of training, preparation, and skills.

 Not long ago, when you lost a tooth your options were to either get a fixed bridge that latched onto adjacent healthy teeth, or removable dentures that rested on the gums.
-Both solutions were far from perfect, and led to a number of problems.
+Both solutions were far from perfect and led to some problems.
 Today, we have dental implants, which offer a permanent solution for patients.
 Though the track record for successful dental implant surgery is excellent, potential complications can still occur, both during the surgery as well as post-surgery.

 With dental implants, a replacement structure is installed, usually with a titanium screw, directly inside the patient’s jawbone.
 The implant fuses with the jawbone, a process called osseointegration, providing the same solid connection that a natural tooth has.
 To complete the procedure, a fitted crown is also attached to the implant.

 Though more than 95 percent of all dental implant procedures are completed without complications, problems can still arise.
 Potential issues include infection, fractured implants, incorrect positioning, damage to the surrounding tissue, insufficient bone mass or even bad reaction to anesthesia.
 Being aware of what can go wrong allows dental professionals, including graduates of a dental assistant program, to react swiftly and smoothly when necessary.
 Most of these problems are minor and can be resolved simply enough.
 If left untreated, however, they can cause significant hardships.